ccxt/ccxt/CONTRIBUTING.md

 ### New Exchange Integrations

 **REMEMBER:** The key reason why this library is used at all is **Unification**.
 When developing a new exchange file the goal is not to implement it somehow, but to implement it in a very pedantic, precise and exact way, just as the other exchanges are implemented.
-For that you will have to copy bits of logic and make sure that the exchange conforms to the Manual in the following aspects:
+For that we have to copy bits of logic from other exchanges and make sure that the new exchange conforms to the Manual in the following aspects:

 - market ids, trading pair symbols, currency ids, token codes, symbolic unification and `commonCurrencies` must be standardized in all parsing methods (`fetchMarkets`, `fetchCurrencies`, `parseTrade`, `parseOrder`, ...)
 - all unified API method names and arguments are standard – can't add or change them freely